The Color Pink

 The Dye used to produce the color Pink

-Some interesting facts and information about the dyes used to produce the color.
 Madder was a European herb (Rubia tinctorum) the root of which was used in dyeing cultivated as a source of red dye.
-Used to produce cloth dyed in various shades of red based colors including orange, russet, pink, coral, light red, dark red, russet and brown
+Used to produce cloth dyed in various shades of red based colors including orange, russet, pink, coral, light red, dark red, russet and brown.

 More details, facts and information about other colors may be accessed via the Elizabethan Clothing link at the top of the page.